poetix/bentham/README.md

 ## Known Issues/Limitations

-SSL Certificate generation and import in ACM, DNS base domain setup are all manual.
+* SSL Certificate generation and import in ACM, DNS base domain setup are all manual.

-API Gateway Custom Domains are only available in `us-east-1` Region (10/2017) so we must use that Region.
+* API Gateway Custom Domains are only available in `us-east-1` Region (10/2017) so we must use that Region.
+* No automatic integration or acceptance test :(